Status: Early Development

 SSE plc sold its UK domestic electricity and gas retail business, along with domestic energy services to OVO Energy in January 2020 and no longer manages these customer accounts.

 As a stakeholder-led business, throughout the life of our projects, we aim to work positively with local communities and keep people informed about what we are doing.
 This is particularly important when we are developing new projects, we want to understand what local people think about our plans.

 We always endeavour to take the time to discuss our proposals with local community councils and the wider affected community and to carry out engagement throughout each of the development stages, listening to feedback before finalising project plans.
 The feedback we receive is vital to help us develop proposals that reflect the views of a variety of stakeholder.

 We would like to send you relevant communications via email, such as invitations to stakeholder events, surveys, updates on projects and future developments.
-If you are happy to receive email updates, please opt-in by ticking the box.
-You can unsubscribe at any time by contacting us at firstname.lastname@example.org, or by clicking the 'unsubscribe' link which will be at the end of each of our emails.
+If you are happy to receive email updates, please opt-in by ticking the box on our registration form.
+You can unsubscribe at any time by contacting us at email@example.com, or by clicking the 'unsubscribe' link which appears at the end of our emails.